Something really big is happening downtown.

 What was behind the decision to take it apart and make it new?
 What have been the surprises encountered along the way?
 What are the ground rules by which all this is being coordinated?

-My thoughts on these questions and more will be discussed in the next installment of my regular Rochester Business Journal column, to be published July 22 in the Special Report on Commercial Construction and Engineering.
+My thoughts on these questions and more will be discussed in the next installment of this column, to be published July 22 in the Rochester Business Journal Special Report on Commercial Construction and Engineering.